sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/bazel/server_integration_tests.md

 ### Environment variables

-Right now, most of the tests requires precise environment variables which are only available in CI or stored in secrets.
-Unless you're the owner of the test in question, we recommend you to iterate in CI if you're fixing a test or adding a new one.
+Right now, most of the tests require precise environment variables which are only available in CI or stored in secrets.
+Unless you're the owner of the test in question, we recommend you iterate in CI if you're fixing a test or adding a new one.

 ### Cross-compilation issues